 There are times when recording what people say during a phone call sounds like a great idea.
 Maybe you want to memorialize something being promised to you by someone else.
-A call recording system can resolve “he said/she said” disputes.
+A hosted call recording service can resolve “he said/she said” disputes.
 Recorded phone calls can help prove guilt or innocence in a court of law, or they can simply be used as a tool to jog your memory later on about who said what in a given conversation.

-But recording a phone call in Australia is not always legal, and the laws that govern recording phone calls can not only be complex but can even differ from territory to territory.
+Recording a phone call in Australia is not always legal, and the laws that govern recording phone calls can not only be complex but can even differ from territory to territory.

 National and Territory Laws Differ